aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/setting-print-options/_index.md

 - Print cell errors.
 - Define page ordering.

-Aspose.Cells for JavaScript via C++ supports all the print options offered by Microsoft Excel and developers can easily configure these options for worksheets using the properties offered by the [**PageSetup**](https://reference.aspose.com/cells/javascript-cpp/pagesetup) class.
+Aspose.Cells for JavaScript via C++ supports all the print options offered by Microsoft Excel, and developers can easily configure these options for worksheets using the properties offered by the [**PageSetup**](https://reference.aspose.com/cells/javascript-cpp/pagesetup) class.
 How these properties are used is discussed below in more detail.

 ### **Set Print Area**